 Even if you get a new job or keep your current one after a DUI conviction, you still may face challenges just getting to work in Colorado.
 Another way your DUI affects employment is the way you have to travel to work.
 Your driving privileges will likely be suspended or revoked for some time after an arrest, and a conviction can limit your ability to drive to work even more.
 While the law does allow for work-related exceptions that will enable you to get to and from your job while you have a suspended license, there is no guarantee you will earn that opportunity.
 If you can’t make alternate transportation arrangements, you may not be able to do your job.

 Free Consultation with a DUI Defense Attorney

 A Colorado Springs DUI conviction will have a massive impact on your career.
 That is just one of many reasons you should hire an experienced and skilled Colorado Springs DUI defense attorney as soon as possible after being arrested.
-James Newby is former El Paso County DA and an experienced and creative Colorado Springs assault attorney with proven defense results.
-Your attorney can fight the charges, work to keep the consequences to a minimum and keep you on the job.
+James Newby is a former El Paso County DA and an experienced and creative Colorado Springs assault attorney with proven defense results.
+Your attorney can fight the charges, work to keep the consequences to a minimum, and keep you on the job.